Tips & Model Language for

 • “Strategies are needed to encourage the U.S. population to drink water when they are thirsty.
 Water provides a healthy, low-cost, zero-calorie beverage option.”

-• “Free, clean water should be available in public settings, as well as child care facilities, schools, worksites, publically funded athletic stadiums and arenas, transportation hubs (e.g., airports) and other community places and should be promoted in all settings where beverages are offered.”
+• “Free, clean water should be available in public settings, as well as child care facilities, schools, worksites, publicly funded athletic stadiums and arenas, transportation hubs (e.g., airports) and other community places and should be promoted in all settings where beverages are offered.”

 MyPlate is a key tool for nutrition education.
 Please add a symbol for drinking water.